Chapter 5 : dark rooms, bright lights

 “Same,” I said.
 And he smirked down at me, clearly seeing the relief that flooded my face; I was never good at concealing my emotions, right now especially, for I hadn't realised how much of a burden my uncertainty with Albus had been until just now.
 “I feel we’re both thinking the same thing?”

 We both counted down from three, and our mouths erupted at the same time.

 “I like you but I don’t want to snog you,” Al said, as I spewed out, “I liked you more when we were friends but I really like you as a friend.”

 We stood there, in silence, comprehending what each other had said.

-“Thank God,” I said, as we continued walking down.
+“But, really, thank God,” I said, as we continued walking down.
 “I was so worried, because Al, I love you as a person but I don’t think we could ever be more than mates, you know?
 Especially with Aspen and Scorpius.”

 “I agree entirely,” he said, grinning.
 “You’re so witty and opinionated, and I think I confused admiring those traits with fancying those traits, you know?”
 His voice perked up on the last two words, mimicking me, and I shoved him to my left.

-“Mate, I’m the whole package,” I joked, and he laughed again.
+“Man, I’m the whole package,” I joked, and he laughed again.